WZPX-TV: Sale to Scripps and resale to Inyo

 On September 24, 2020, the Cincinnati-based E. W. Scripps Company announced that it would purchase Ion Media for $2.65 billion, with financing from Berkshire Hathaway.
-With this purchase, Scripps will divest 23 Ion-owned stations, but no announcement has been made as to which stations that Scripps will divest as part of the move.
-The proposed divestitures will allow the merged company to fully comply with the FCC local and national ownership regulations.
+With this purchase, Scripps divested 23 Ion-owned stations, allowing the merged company to fully comply with the FCC local and national ownership regulations.
 Scripps has agreed to a transaction with Inyo Broadcast Holdings, who has agreed to maintain Ion affiliations for the stations.
 Had Scripps decided to keep WZPX-TV, it would have become a sister station to Fox affiliate WXMI (channel 17).

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WZPX-TV's digital signal on UHF channel 44 signed on November 1, 2008 (The Worship Network was removed from all Ion-owned stations, including WZPX, on February 1, 2010).
 The station shut down its analog signal, over UHF channel 43, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 44, using PSIP to display WZPX-TV's virtual channel as 43 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 44, using virtual channel 43.